 Federal regulations require schools and institutions to serve meals at no extra charge to those children whose disability restricts their diet in such a way that they cannot fully participate in the food service program without some modification to the foods offered or the scheduled menu.
 If you believe your child needs substitutions because of a disability, please get in touch with us for further information.
-You must request the special meals from the school and provide the school with medical certification from a medical doctor.
-This medical certification must contain the following:
+You must request meal modifications from the school and provide the school with a medical statement from a State licensed healthcare professional.
+This medical statement must contain but is not limited to the following: